-Writing to your elected officials can be very effective, especially if the letter is personal and brief.
-Mailed letters and emails are both great options for connecting with legislators.
+Writing to decision makers can be very effective, especially if the letter is personal and brief.
+Mailed letters and emails are both great options for connecting with legislators and agency leaders.
 Also, watch for alerts on bills and issues from organizations like the OEC, or our sibling organization, the OEC Action Fund.
-On important legislation, we can set up a form to allow our members to quickly and easily send an email to a legislator about a pressing issue.
+For important legislation, we can set up a form to allow our members to quickly and easily send an email to a legislator about a pressing issue.

 Address the letter correctly.
 This will ensure that your letter reaches its target.
 For state legislators address your letter to:

 1 Capitol Square